Sissification

 Overview

-Sissification, also called forced feminization, sissy play or forcefem, is a consensual BDSM-adjacent role-play in which a dominant partner guides a typically male, usually cisgender submissive into a feminine-coded presentation as part of a power-exchange scene.
+Sissification, also called forced feminization, sissy play or forcefem, is a consensual, BDSM-adjacent role-play in which a dominant partner guides a typically male, usually cisgender submissive into a feminine-coded presentation as part of a power-exchange scene.
 Despite the word "forced," the dynamic is pre-negotiated and fully consensual; the apparent compulsion is the agreed theme of the fantasy rather than real coercion.
-It blends gender play, surrender of control, and, for many participants, eroticised humiliation.
+It blends play with gender presentation, surrender of control, and, for many participants, eroticised humiliation.
 This article traces the practice's roots in early sexology, its emergence as a named scene vocabulary, and what is known about its psychology and reach.

 History & origins